 And done!
 Super simple.
 The whole thing probably took me about an hour and a half.

-PS: If you’re looking for a good book about crafting, you should check out Homeward Bound: Why Women are Embracing the New Domesticity.
+PS: If you’re looking for a good book about crafting, you should check out buy provigil online south africa.
 It’s a neat read, but definitely not without it’s problems.
 One of my hopes for this blog is that I’ll be able to explore some of my deeper thoughts and feelings about crafting/femininity/feminism, but for right now my semester is taking up too much brain space.

 Have a good week everyone & Happy Thanksgiving!